 We conduct a weekly specialist clinic for survivors of brain haemorrhage at the Anne Rowling Regenerative Neurology Clinic.

-Winners will be announced soon.
+Congratulations to the joint winners of this year's prize, Vhinoth Sivakumaran & Henry Millar.
 This prize is given to the best dissertation on stroke research written by a University of Edinburgh medical student in the clinical years.
-For more information see: Arthur Fonville Award for Stroke Research 2016
+For more information see: Arthur Fonville Award winners 2016

 Public Lecture: 30th May 2016